1537th Anti-Aircraft Rocket Regiment

 The 1537th Anti-Aircraft Rocket Regiment is a surface to air missile regiment of the Russian Aerospace Forces.
 It is based in Novorossiysk as part of the 4th Air and Air Defence Forces Army.
-It races its history to the 50th Red Banner Fighter Aviation Regiment (50th IAP), a military unit of the Red Army Air Force which took part in the Second World War.
+It traces its history to the 50th Red Banner Fighter Aviation Regiment (50th IAP), a military unit of the Red Army Air Force which took part in the Second World War.

 Formation and World War II

 The 50th Fighter Aviation Regiment (IAP) was formed from August to December 1938 in the Transcaucasian Military District (ZKVO) with four squadrons: two with the Polikarpov I-16 and two with the Polikarpov I-15bis.
 It became part of the 60th Fighter Aviation Brigade of the Air Forces of the district, and was commanded by Major Aleksandr Makarov.
 In July 1940, the regiment became part of the 27th Fighter Aviation Division of the ZKVO Air Force at the Nasosnaya airfield.
 Two squadrons re-equipped from the I-15bis to the Polikarpov I-153 in 1940.
 In August 1941, the regiment was reorganized to consist of three squadrons with an authorized strength of 32 fighters and re-equipped with Mikoyan-Gurevich MiG-3 fighters.

-The main task of the regiment during the war was to conduct aerial reconnaissance.

 The 50th IAP entered combat on 10 January 1942 with the 135th Fighter Aviation Division (IAD) of the Crimean Front.
 Its first credited aerial victory came on 1 February, a German Me 109 downed over Koy-Asan by a pair of MiGs led by Junior Lieutenant Menyak.
 With the Crimean Front, the regiment flew 1,255 sorties mostly providing air cover to ground troops, with the loss of eight aircraft and six pilots.
 After the Soviet defeat in the Battle of the Kerch Peninsula, the regiment handed over its remaining aircraft to the 25th IAP and went to the rear for replacements.
 The regiment reorganized to consist of two squadrons with an authorized strength of 20 fighters and re-equipped with the LaGG-3 during June and July, under the 2nd Reserve IAP at Seyma, Gorky Oblast.
 The regiment joined the 286th IAD of the 15th Air Army on 6 August and began combat missions with the Bryansk Front on 9 August.
 In 159 sorties, the regiment lost fourteen aircraft and ten pilots.
 On 19 August, after nine days of combat, the 50th IAP handed over its remaining three fighters to the other units of the 286th and was placed in the reserve.